-Clemson Libraries will host a book talk as part of Black History Month on the memoir “Before the War and After the Union” by Samuel Williams, who was enslaved in Charleston.
+Clemson Libraries will host a book talk on the memoir “Before the War and After the Union” by Samuel Williams, who was enslaved in Charleston.
 Professor of English Susanna Ashton edited the book to be published by the Clemson University Press, making it the first time the book has been published under Williams’ real name.
-Ashton will speak Thursday, February 23, at 4 p.m. in the West Learning Commons on the fourth floor of the R.M.
+Ashton will speak Thursday, March 30, at 4 p.m. in the West Learning Commons on the fourth floor of the R.M.
 Cooper Library.

 “Before the War and After the Union” was originally published in 1929 under the pen name Sam Aleckson.
 Published privately by his family, the book traces Williams’s life from his earliest memories of being enslaved and forced to serve Confederate soldiers in army camps, through the post–Civil War years as his family struggled to reconnect and build a new life during Reconstruction.